Cleancodefactory/BindKraft/Documentation/RuntimeSelfDoc.md

-# Runtime Self-Documenting
+# Runtime Self-Documenting and annotation

-BindKraftJS carries several special function that can be used for self-documenting.
-They all attach pieces of information to classes and members (in actuality classes are also functions for the Javascript itself.)
+BindKraftJS carries several special function that can be used for self-documenting and annotation.
+They all attach pieces of information to classes and/or their members (in actuality classes are also functions for the Javascript itself.)

 They are all chained and called over the member or class definitions.